httpie/cli/docs/README.md

 For managing these plugins; starting with 3.0, we are offering a new plugin manager.

-This command is currently experimental.
+This command is currently in beta.

 ### `httpie plugins`